 Painting with a roller can save loads of time compared to painting the same large, flat surface with a brush.
 The downside to using a roller is that if you use the wrong roller cover, it can make your paint job a mess, leaving behind marks or bits of fuzz that permanently adhere to the surface once the paint dries.
 A quality roller cover with the ideal nap thickness results in a nice paint finish that stands the test of time.

-Like carpets, the materials used to make a roller cover vary from one to the next, as does the depth of the fiber pile or nap.
+Like carpets, the materials used to make a roller cover vary from one to the next, as does the depth of the fiber pile.
+The following are the different types of roller cover materials:

-- Roller covers made from natural material, such as mohair or lamb's wool, work well for oil-based paints.
+- Natural material: These covers are typically constructed from mohair or lamb's wool, and they work well for oil-based paints.
 Do not use them with latex (water-based) paints, which will cause the cover material to swell up, resulting in an uneven paint job.

-- Synthetic roller covers are a good choice for latex paint.
+- Synthetic materials: These are a good choice for latex paint.
 They usually use nylon or polyester fibers.
 Good synthetic roller covers will have tightly bound fibers that don't pull off when you tug at them.
 Avoid cheap covers that shed lint.

-- Blended roller covers, which combine natural and synthetic fibers, work with all types of paint—latex or oil-based.
+- Blended materials: These combine natural and synthetic fibers, work with all types of paint — latex or oil-based.

-No matter which material you select, look for a quality shed-resistant product rather than a dollar-store item.
+No matter which material you select, look for a quality shed-resistant product.

 Choosing a Roller Frame